-Many business were hit around the world with roughly 250,000 PC’s were infected by the WannaCry viruses.
-Because of this this crisis, Cyber Insurance has risen by 30% after the WannaCry attacks.
+Many business were hit around the world with roughly 250,000 PC’s were infected by the WannaCry ransomware viruses.
+Because of this crisis, Cyber Insurance has risen by 30% after the WannaCry attacks.
 Although some ransoms had a small pay out of £300.
 Other targeted viruses were aimed at larger companies with some ransoms going up to £20,000.

 Mr Newman from CFC Underwriting has stated that Cyber Insurance Claims can range from £10,000 to £50,000 for small to medium-sized business.
 These figures are justified by the recovery of the IT infrastructure and clean up by IT specialists who can guarantee that the Ransomware can be stopped.
 This is ideal rather than paying up for the ransom demand.
 As a result if you chose to pay the ransom, you may be at risk of exposing sensitive information about your company.

 As more companies are moving to the cloud and becoming more IT savvy.
 Potential risks such as Ransomware are trending and targeting many small business.
 We do recommend that companies should at least cover a very basic cyber insurance policy.